ant-design/ant-design/docs/spec/layout.en-US.md

 Form page is often used for tasks such as login, register, booking, comment, etc. Form page is indispensable when you need to record the user information.
 Therefore, a well designed form page can guide the user to complete the data recording workflow behind the form efficiently.
 We recommended you to:

-- provide a clear user's view path, in consideration of how a user will browse the information;
+- Provide a clear user's view path, in consideration of how a user will browse the information;
-- simplify the content of a form (try to avoid redundant inputs)
+- Simplify the content of a form (try to avoid redundant inputs)
-- name the tags that can be easy to read and understand.
+- Name the tags that can be easy to read and understand.
 Avoid confusions caused by ambiguous descriptions;
-- place eye-catching submit buttons on the end of a user's view path, which makes it more conducive for a user to complete all the operations.
+- Place eye-catching submit buttons on the end of a user's view path, which makes it more conducive for a user to complete all the operations.

 ---